ciren/cilib/docs/src/main/tut/docs/design/rvar.md

 The user if free to define a PRNG for themselves, but CIlib provides a default PRNG that is suitable for scientific work.
-The CMWC generator may be initialised by either providing a seed value for the pseudo-random number stream, or it may be taken from the current time of the computer.
+The CMWC generator may be initialized by either providing a seed value for the pseudo-random number stream, or it may be taken from the current time of the computer.
 It is always recommended to record the seed value, so that others may reproduce results, especially if the results are to be published.